Cricen/VULRIS/README.md

     username: [database username]
     password: [database password]

-**Database creation**
+**Database creation and permissions**

-Locate the directory with the VULRIS_schema.sql file.
+Locate the directory  `var/www/html/lib/Database/`.
 Enter the following commands in a terminal to set up a database with the proper tables:

     mysql -u root -p < VULRIS_schema.sql
     mysql -u root -p < users.sql

-**Setting Permissions**

 Navigate to the root of your web server in a Terminal: